-The positive host presence effect on general parasite performance and the additional nutrient effect can be explained by an increased resource uptake capacity by attached parasites, compared to independently growing parasites.
-The uptake capacity is increased because parasite root biomass of attached parasites is increased, as shown in the current study.
-This confirms previous findings on another facultative parasitic plant, Rhinanthus minor, that root growth of parasitising plants doubles compared to autotropic plants (Jiang et al., 2004).
-In addition, the parasite can exploit the root system of the host plant it parasitizes on.
-Root hemiparasites are considered to take up water primarily through their hosts rather than directly by their own root system (Stewart & Press, 1990).
-It has been shown that roots of Rhinanthus serotinus have a high water uptake resistance rendering direct water uptake less important than that through its host plant (Klaren & Van de Dijk, 1976).
-The current study showed that root biomass of R. fistulosa is very small, and therefore it seems likely that water uptake for this species is mainly through the host as well.
-Together with the water, hemiparasitic plants will take up host-derived mineral nutrients and some C (Shen et al., 2006, Press & Whittaker, 1993, Seel & Jeschke, 1999).
-Parasitic individuals of Rhinanthus serotinus showed increased levels of nitrogen, phosphorus and potassium compared to unattached plants of this species (Klaren & Janssen, 1978) and the proportion of this nutrient gain can be relatively high as shown with Rhinanthus minor, with 87% of its nitrogen coming from the host (Jiang et al., 2004).
-Improved nutrient uptake through parasitism could therefore explain why R. fistulosa plants are benefiting more from supplemented nutrients when they are attached to a host plant as shown in the current study.
+The positive effect of host presence on general parasite performance and the additional nutrient effect can be explained by an increased resource uptake capacity by attached parasites, in comparison to independently growing parasites.
+The uptake capacity is increased because parasite root biomass of attached parasites is increased, as shown in the present study.
+This confirms previous findings on another facultative parasitic plant, Rhinanthus minor, that root growth of parasitizing plants doubles compared with autotropic plants (Jiang et al., 2004).
+In addition, the parasite can exploit the root system of the host plant it parasitizes.
+Root hemiparasites are considered to take up water primarily through their hosts rather than directly by their own root system (Stewart and Press, 1990).
+It has been shown that roots of Rhinanthus serotinus have a high water uptake resistance, rendering direct water uptake less important than that through its host plant (Klaren and Van de Dijk, 1976).
+The present study showed that the root biomass of R. fistulosa is very small, and therefore it seems likely that water uptake for this species is mainly through the host.
+Together with the water, hemiparasitic plants will take up host-derived mineral nutrients and some carbon (Press and Whittaker, 1993; Seel and Jeschke, 1999; Shen et al., 2006).
+Parasitic individuals of Rhinanthus serotinus showed increased levels of nitrogen, phosphorus and potassium in comparison to unattached plants of this species (Klaren and Janssen, 1978), and the proportion of this nutrient gain can be relatively high, as shown with Rhinanthus minor, with 87 % of its nitrogen coming from the host (Jiang et al., 2004).
+Improved nutrient uptake through parasitism could therefore explain why R. fistulosa plants are benefitting more from supplemented nutrients when they are attached to a host plant, as shown in the present study.